1st federal inmate to die of coronavirus wrote heartbreaking letter to judge

 After discovering crack and powder cocaine inside the residence, they arrested Jones and his wife of two months, Sharon, court documents say.

-The woman targeted by police wasn’t at the apartment but she was later taken into custody.
-The woman, Frances Whitlock, told police she sold crack cocaine for the Joneses, averaging about five to ten deliveries a day and sometimes made as many as 30, court documents say.
+The woman targeted by police wasn't at the apartment, but she was later taken into custody.
+The woman, Frances Whitlock, told police that she sold crack cocaine for the Joneses, averaging about five to 10 deliveries a day and sometimes as many as 30, court documents say.

-At his sentencing, Jones was held accountable for 425 grams of crack – 22 times the amount that was in his apartment – based on the testimony from his wife that they sold a half ounce every other day from Thanksgiving 2006 until the day of their arrest in January 2007.
+At his sentencing, Jones was held accountable for 425 grams of crack — 22 times the amount that was in his apartment — based on the testimony from his wife that they sold a half-ounce every other day from Thanksgiving 2006 until they were arrested in January 2007.

 In the case of his previous arrests, the government treated each charge as a separate sentence, which had the effect of further driving up his sentencing guidelines.

-Jones’s younger sister recalled being stunned by the severity of his sentence.
-“My brother made some bad decisions in life but that doesn’t make him a bad person,” Debra Canady told NBC News.
+Jones' younger sister, Debra Canady, recalled being stunned by the severity of his sentence.
+"My brother made some bad decisions in life, but that doesn't make him a bad person," she told NBC News.

-Jones filed a bid for clemency in Oct.
-2016 pointing to court rulings and changes in sentencing guidelines that would have directly impacted his case.
-Jones’s lawyers argued that if he were sentenced then he likely would have received a term at least 10 years less than the one he had received.
+Jones filed a bid for clemency in October 2016, pointing to court rulings and changes in sentencing guidelines that would have directly affected his case.
+Jones' lawyers argued that had he been sentenced then, he likely would have gotten a term at least 10 years shorter.

 "With good time credit," the petition said, "Mr. Jones would have already served his entire sentence."

-The petition noted that he had no history of violence or ties to gangs, had spent his childhood “with no permanent home,” and that he was a model inmate who worked his way up to head baker–”a profession he hopes to pursue upon his release.”
+The petition noted that he had no history of violence or ties to gangs, had spent his childhood "with no permanent home" and was a model inmate who worked his way up to head baker — "a profession he hopes to pursue upon his release."

-Looman recalled that when she delivered the news to Jones, he immediately expressed concern about her and wondered aloud if she might lose her job as a result.
+Looman recalled that when she delivered the news to Jones, he immediately expressed concern about her and wondered aloud whether she might lose her job as a result.

 "It is a telling example of what a kind and compassionate person Patrick is," Looman later wrote to his judge.

-In his motion for a sentence reduction under the law, Jones’s lawyers said shaving off years of his prison term would “support the mandate from Congress and President Trump to reduce unnecessarily lengthy sentences for defendants like Mr. Jones.”
+In his motion for a sentence reduction under the law, Jones' lawyers said shaving years off his prison term would "support the mandate from Congress and President Trump to reduce unnecessarily lengthy sentences for defendants like Mr. Jones."

 Prosecutors took a starkly different position, emphasizing his previous convictions and his "leadership role" in his "'crack' distribution enterprise."